samuller/samuller.net/ultimate/call-types.md

 "Contact" infraction: 17.6.1.3
 {% endcomment %}
 <div class="no-print">
-{% include header-with-image-link.html text="WFDF Call Types" img_src="/img/icon-file-pdf.svg" img_alt="pdf icon" link="/ultimate/ultimate-wfdf-calls.pdf" %}
+{% include header-with-image-link.html text="WFDF Call Types"
+  img_src="/img/icon-file-pdf.svg" img_alt="pdf icon"
+  title="Download PDF"
+  link="/ultimate/ultimate-wfdf-calls.pdf" %}
 </div>

 A quick summary of the common calls that can be made on the field when playing Ultimate frisbee according to the 2021 [WFDF rules](https://rules.wfdf.org/).
-Relevant rule numbers are stated in <span class="ref-link" style="display: initial">square brackets</span> and **bolded** words represent the exact word called on the field.
+Relevant rule numbers are stated in <span class="ref-link-desc">square brackets</span> and **bolded** words represent the exact word called on the field.

 ## Infractions